 Previous projects

 Here are some examples of previous knowledge acquired through past reconstruction and new construction projects.
 We also acquire knowledge from books that call themselves "new metal pattern books", written over a century ago.
+Inferior large scale, low slopes projects, without these details will not affect our strife.

 Pennsylvania st